 From underground beginnings to massive huge overground runnings!
-Suddenly we have hundreds of thousands queuing up for the Clothes Show Live...Couldn't have anticipated I would be still doing it decades later!
+Suddenly we have hundreds of thousands queuing up for the Clothes Show Live, launched in 1989...Couldn't have anticipated I would be still doing it decades later!
 I'm sharing the space with my co-presenter Jeff Banks.

 An unexpected advantage was the opportunity to spout off about feminism to very large and interested audiences of young women.
-The Clothes Show Magazine was my own personal monthly journal.
+The Clothes Show Magazine felt like my own personal monthly journal.

-And here I am giving this 'top look,' a second outing for a show Wossy and I hosted in Brighton.
+And here I am giving this 'top look,' a second outing for a show Wossy and I hosted in Brighton in 1990 .
 I shared the pic with him recently and he was able to date it immediately by his jacket!
 Me...I wish I still had those James Logerfo trousers.

-Every year the Clothes Show would do a Christmas Special - it went out to millions.
-On one particular year, I got to play the role of a lifetime as the ugly sister in a Cinderella Christmas Panto, which was broadcast via the BBC to millions.
+That's because every year the Clothes Show would do a Christmas Special - it went out to millions.
+One particular season, I got to play the role of a lifetime as the ugly sister in a Cinderella Christmas Panto.

 I did it in quite simply the most sumptuous outfits made by students at London College of Fashion.
 That's Meryl Streep next to me - she's good isn't she!